 Featured Guest Clinician & Artist – Harry Watters

-Jazz Trombonist Harry Watters travels nationally and internationally as a Jupiter Artist.
+Jazz trombonist Harry Watters travels nationally and internationally as a Jupiter Artist.
 His numerous Summit Records releases include the popular Love Songs and the three critically acclaimed Brothers discs with trumpeter Ken Watters.
-Watters has performed with Doc Severinsen, Al Hirt, Pete Fountain, Erich Kunzel, Kevin Mahogany, Wycliffe Gordon, Lou Rawls, Maureen McGovern, Bill Watrous, Carl Fontana, Jiggs Whiggam, James Moody, Peter Erskine, Conrad Herwig, John Fedchock and the Boston Brass.
-In addition, Harry has appeared as a featured soloist with the Syracuse Symphony, the Baton Rouge Symphony, the Louisiana Philharmonic, the Tulsa Pops, the West Virginia Symphony, the University of North Texas One O’Clock Lab Band, the Janacek Philharmonic, the Moldovan Festival Orchestra and the U.S. Army Orchestra.
+Watters has performed with Doc Severinsen, Al Hirt, Pete Fountain, Erich Kunzel, Kevin Mahogany, Wycliffe Gordon, Lou Rawls, Maureen McGovern, Bill Watrous, Carl Fontana, Jiggs Whigham, James Moody, Peter Erskine, Conrad Herwig, John Fedchock and the Boston Brass.
+In addition, Harry has appeared as a featured soloist with the Syracuse Symphony, the Baton Rouge Symphony, the Louisiana Philharmonic, the Tulsa Pops, the West Virginia Symphony, the University of North Texas One O’Clock Lab Band, the Janácek Philharmonic Orchestra, the Moldovan Festival Orchestra and the U.S. Army Orchestra.

 Guest Soloist & Clinician – Eric Lau

 Eric Lau is professor of saxophone at the University of New Mexico.
 Dr. Lau has been featured at both national and regional North American Saxophone Alliance Conferences as well as with the New Mexico Symphony Orchestra, the University of New Mexico Wind Symphony, and many other institutions.
 He has given concerts throughout the United States as well as in Europe, Puerto Rico, and Brazil.